Biology Special Opportunities

 The Biology Department is housed in Johnstone Science Center (JSC).
 Teaching and student-faculty research in JSC is supported by modern facilities and equipment such as: phase-contrast, fluorescence and electron microscopes; computer-assisted physiographs; facilities for housing and conducting surgery on animals; ultracold freezers; a Biotechnology Center with equipment for eletrophoresis, genetic engineering, cloning, and immunology; the Corning tissue culture room; a greenhouse; an herbarium; and field equipment for ecological studies of plants and animals.
 Hartwick students have complete access to all of this equipment as they develop research their skills.
 This gives our students a distinct advantage in graduate school, professional school, or industry.

-Several off-campus biology courses offered during January Term provide intensive field experience in tropical biology in the Bahamas, Costa Rica, Thailand and Madagascar.
-The department maintains a close working relationship with the Gerace Research Center, on San Salvador Island, and with the Organization for Tropical Studies, a consortium of about 50 major universities and colleges in the U.S. and Latin America, headquartered in Costa Rica.
+January Term courses provide intensive field experience in tropical biology in the Bahamas and Thailand.
+The department maintains a close working relationship with the Gerace Research Center, on San Salvador Island, and with the Organization for Tropical Studies.
+A course on Fermentation and the Re-Localization of Food Systems in Portugal is also offered.

-- BIOL 240, Island biogeography (Bahamas) This course reviews biogeographic theory within the context of islands.
+This course reviews biogeographic theory within the context of islands.
 Specifically, we examine the biology of the flora and fauna of San Salvador Island and attempt to determine which factors have given rise to the existing animal and plant communities that characterize the island.
 Students in Island Biogeography spend 3 weeks in residence at the Gerace Research Centre on San Salvador Island.
-Class activies include hikes through scrub-forest communities, snorkeling trips to several offshore reefs (including some at night), plant community analysis, rocky intertidal community sampling, snorkeling in seagrass and mangrove habitats, and a descent into a water cave.
+Class activities include hikes through scrub-forest communities, snorkeling trips to several offshore reefs (including some at night), plant community analysis, rocky intertidal community sampling, snorkeling in seagrass and mangrove habitats, and a descent into a water cave.